 Employees may not feel safe giving direct and/or identifiable feedback to managers, resulting in biased, dishonest responses.
 Annual or even quarterly reviews can make it difficult to collect timely feedback and implement solutions.

-Instead, combine well-thought-out questions with a survey tool that lets you incorporate feedback into your regular internal communications.
+Instead, combine well-thought-out employee feedback survey questions with a survey tool that lets you incorporate feedback into your regular internal communications.

 Types of employee survey questions